eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-amqp091.md

 acknowledgements are produced in the following way:

-Once the AMQP 0.9.1 client signals that the message was acknowledged by the AMQP 0.9.1 broker, the following information is mapped to the automatically created [acknowledement](protocol-specification-acks.html#acknowledgement):
+Once the AMQP 0.9.1 client signals that the message was acknowledged by the AMQP 0.9.1 broker, the following information is mapped to the automatically created [acknowledgement](protocol-specification-acks.html#acknowledgement):
 * Acknowledgement.status:
-   * will be `200` when the message was successfully ACKed by the AMQP 0.9.1 broker
+   * will be `200`, if the message was successfully ACKed by the AMQP 0.9.1 broker
-   * will be `400` when the AMQP 0.9.1 broker does not support publisher confirms
+   * will be `400`, if the AMQP 0.9.1 broker does not support publisher confirms
-   * will be `503` when the AMQP 0.9.1 broker negatively confirmed receiving a message
+   * will be `503`, if the AMQP 0.9.1 broker negatively confirmed receiving a message
 * Acknowledgement.value:
-   * will be missing for status `200`
+   * will be missing, for status `200`
-   * will contain more information in case that an error `status` was set
+   * will contain more information, in case that an error `status` was set

 ### Specific configuration properties